MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ***Values***

-- **1**: Power Automate for desktop authenticates users using the WAM functionality.
+- **1**: Power Automate for desktop authenticates users using the WAM functionality as a fallback sign in method.

 ## Configure Power Automate for desktop to check for revoked certificates